spoonertaylor/STATS_701/README.md

 All course work was provided by Dr. Leven and the University of Michigan.
 Course work was in the form of homework assignments.
 While all the work throughout this semester is my own work (with collaboration of notes, peers, GSI and other resources), I do not own the material provided. **It should not be used to copy for future semesters of this course.**

 As the name suggests, the focus of this course was to develop data analysis skills in the Python programming language.
 The course started with basic Python skills and developed.
-Topics of this course were:

-* Data Types Functions and Conditionals
+Topics of this course covered basic Python coding to more advanced data analysis topics like Numpy, Pandas, MapReduce, PySpark and Google Tensorflow.